To include alternative/opposing solutions, consider this template.

 - or concede:

-- While [restate disagreeing attributive tag] is correct in his or her assertion, [state, quote or summarize greater advantage or outweighing factor that supports your thesis or reason.]
+- While [restate disagreeing attributive tag] is correct in his or her assertion, [state, quote or summarize the greater advantage or outweighing factor that supports your solution.]

 Naturally, not everyone agrees with this idea.
 In sharp contrast with the preceding argument that free markets corrode moral character, Rick Santorum, a former U.S. Senator and member of the U.S. House of Representatives who is currently a senior fellow at the Ethics and Public Policy Center states, “In fact, markets require moral character if they are to be truly free, and truly free markets, in turn, promote moral character.
 But free markets are no guarantor of moral character.
 As today’s cultural environment shows, the free market tends to heighten certain moral risks.”
 To paraphrase, Santorum suggests reciprocity between free markets and good character.
 He doesn’t go so far as to claim that the freer the market, the better the character; he won’t make that guarantee, and in fact allows that markets create opportunities for ethical risks.